ccang/689Bastet/Readme.txt

 ACKNOWLEDGEMENT:
 689Bastet is a clone of Bastet for Android.
-The original flash version is here: http://blahg.res0l.net/2009/01/bastet-bastard-tetris/ The game engine is adopted from Jetris: https://github.com/tpcstld/Jetris
+The original flash version is here: http://blahg.res0l.net/2009/01/bastet-bastard-tetris/ The game engine of the standard Tetris portion is adopted from Jetris: https://github.com/tpcstld/Jetris

 ------------------------------------------------------------------------------------------------------------------